-The connection between this story and the stars is actually quite obvious.
+The connection between this story and the stars is quite apparent.
 Hercules shooting arrows is an allusion to the Orion, the hunter.
-The cattle are once again represented by the Taurus constellation.
+The Taurus constellation once again represents the cattle.
 And the multi-headed giant is none other than the Gemini.

 The ancient artworks show different representations of this imagery.
 Sometimes, the Geryon looks like a simple man, wrestling with Hercules. (a good match for the Gemini constellation alone).
 At other times, we see him with a bow or a club.
-Obviously, this is where Orion takes the role of Hercules.
+This is where Orion takes the role of Hercules.

 Hercules and the Hesperides